12 February 2016

 Naccache explains she gathered together screen shots of her subjects' Instagram accounts where they would post photographs of their homes in Syria and express how much they missed home.
 She also wrote quotes from the interviews she did using “expressive calligraphy” and included illustrations to get across their feelings.
 “As well as the journal, I also incorporated video in the project,” she adds.
 “The women allowed me to use [clips] from their home videos shot in Syria… I wanted everyone to feel what it is like to be displaced, to be torn away from your home, your country, the familiar.”

-To see more work by Natalie Naccache visit her PHmuseum profile
+Natalie Naccache is a Lebanese-British photojournalist based in Dubai.
+To see more work by Naccache, visit her PHmuseum profile.